Clint Capela NBA Preview vs. the Raptors

 Clint Capela Insights vs. the Raptors

-- On the glass, the Raptors are 12th in the NBA, allowing 43.4 rebounds per game.
+- On the boards, the Raptors have given up 43.4 rebounds per game, which puts them 12th in the NBA.

-- The Raptors give up 26.6 assists per game, 19th-ranked in the league.
+- In terms of assists, the Raptors are ranked 20th in the league, allowing 26.8 per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!